Sherloth/bookbot/README.md

 # bookbot
-Firt project for Book.Dev course
+First project for the Book.Dev course.